mckennapsean/dissertation/content/04-example.md

   An overview of the visualization artifacts for our redesign project, starting from our a) software analysis, which resulted in b) initial concept sketches and c) wireframes.
-As we focused on more of the details, we moved into the _make_ activity with and d) laying out interface components.
+As we focused on more of the details, we moved into the _make_ activity and began d) laying out interface components.
 ](figures/daf/redesign/process.pdf){#fig:redesign width="100%"}